• Skip to main content

 22 World Famous Bridges – Unique Bridges from Around the World

-Last Updated: January 18, 2023 // by Rhonda Albom // 13 Comments
+Last Updated: May 20, 2025 // by Rhonda Albom // 13 Comments

-We may earn a commission through links on this site at no extra cost to you.
+We may earn a commission through affiliate links on this site at no extra cost to you.

 Millau Viaduct, the tallest bridge in the world and one of the many world famous bridges in Europe.

 Interesting bridges capture my attention.
 The blending of engineering genius with creative architecture has created some visually appealing functional structures.
-In fact, the world-famous bridges we share below range from unique to classic, modern to ancient, and include some record holders.
+In fact, the world famous bridges we share below range from unique to classic, modern to ancient, and include some record holders.

 From the Golden Gate Bridge in San Francisco to the Root Bridge in India, these incredible structures span the globe and stand above all as testaments to human ingenuity.
 Here, we take a look at some of the most unusual and famous bridges from around the world.